fastai/fastpages/README.md

 [//]: # (END OF BADGES SECTION)

+# :warning:

-# :warning: This Project Is Deprecated.
+# This Project Is Deprecated.
 We recommend using [Quarto](https://quarto.org/) instead.
-See this [migration guide](https://nbdev.fast.ai/tutorials/blogging.html) if you are already using fastpages. :warning:
+See this [migration guide](https://nbdev.fast.ai/tutorials/blogging.html) if you are already using fastpages.

+# Note from Hamel re: deprecation

+> While we were working on newest version of [nbdev](https://github.com/fastai/nbdev),  we realized that [Quarto](https://quarto.org/), which the new version of nbdev is built on, is much better than fastpages for blogging.
+Rather than keep this project going, we are recommending that people migrate to Quarto.
+I believe in recommending the best tools to users for the task they want to do (regardless of whether or not I helped create something), and I believe that Quarto is the best tool for blogging with notebooks.

+# :warning:

+I've written a detailed [migration guide](https://nbdev.fast.ai/tutorials/blogging.html) with some tools that will hopefully make the process of switching much easier.
+Overall I think it will be worth it for users.

+My apologies again for not getting to this issue sooner.
+Will close this PR with this PR https://github.com/fastai/fastpages/pull/657, where we are letting people know that we are deprecating this project.
+Thanks again for your support and for using fastpages!  🙇🏽

 # Welcome To `fastpages`